 - Download the application form – you need to download the application form online.
 Refer to this link for the application form.
 The application form is also called the Temporary Residence Visa application form.
 Fill out the form completely.

 - Submit your application through the embassy or consulate of Belize – you need to submit the application form and the documents to the nearest embassy or consulate in your area.
-You can also send your application to the Immigration Department of Belize through these email addresses – [email protected] and [email protected].
+You can also send your application to the Immigration Department of Belize through these email addresses – email@example.com and firstname.lastname@example.org.

 - Wait for the approval of your visa application – there's no exact time frame as to how long it will take for them to process your application for the Belize digital nomad visa, but it should only take a few weeks.
 You will receive an email to inform you whether your application has been approved or not.